gjpelletier/stepAIC/README.md

 - Forward selection (default) starts with no predictors and adds predictors as long as it improves the model (reduces AIC or BIC)
 - Backward selection starts with all predictors and removes predictors as long as it improves the model (reduces AIC or BIC)
-- All possible combinations of predictors to find the best of all possible models (up to 20 candidate predictors)
+- All subsets of possible combinations of predictor features to find the best of all possible models (up to 20 candidate predictors)

 The stepwise algorithm also has the option (default) to remove any non-signficant predictors (p-values below a user-specified p_threshold with default p_threshold=0.05) after either a forward or backward search.